 2. CYA (Claim Your Area)

 You can also connect to your Facebook account and play with your friends.
-The game is quite challenging because you have to find the perfect ballance between occupied fields and available drones (each field requires 1 drone to be left behind).
-Reminds me of Sid Mayer’s Civilisation in a way, so get your thinking caps on and start playing.
+The game is quite challenging because you have to find the perfect balance between occupied fields and available drones (each field requires 1 drone to be left behind).
+It reminds me of Sid Mayer’s Civilisation in a way, so get your thinking caps on and start playing.

 1. Zombie, Run!

 This could very well be my favorite Android GPS game.
-I played a few times on my way back from school and a few test runs around the city.
-The game is really simple to set up, just select the difficulty of the game you want.
-You have 3 difficulties to choose from:
+I played a few times on my way back from school and a few tests runs around the city.
+The game is really simple to set up; just select the difficulty of the game you want.
+You have 3 difficulties in choosing from:

 - Night of the Living Dead